Capgemini/Apollo/docs/getting-started-guides/aws/vpn.md

 configuration file in the current directory.
 Double-click on the file to import the configuration to your VPN client

-# You will also need to sed or edit the .ovpn file to replace ovpn gateway configuration with the correct IP address, because we are getting the bastion instance IP address not the elastic IP address in the downloaded file.
+# You will also need to sed or edit $USER-apollo.ovpn file andreplace ovpn gateway with the correct IP address, because we are getting the bastion instance IP address not the elastic IP address in the downloaded file.

 ### Connecting to the VPN server (Mac OS X)